MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users/Get-MgBetaUser.md

 To consent to any of these permissions run `Connect-MgGraph -Scopes Permission`.
 For example, `Connect-MgGraph -Scopes User.ReadBasic.All, User.Read.All`.

+This command returns a list of all users.

+To learn about other permissions for this resource, see the [permissions reference](/graph/permissions-reference).

+To consent to any of these permissions run `Connect-MgGraph -Scopes Permission`.
+For example, `Connect-MgGraph -Scopes User.ReadBasic.All, User.Read.All`.

 ### Example 2: Get a user by Id
 ```powershell
 Connect-MgGraph -Scopes 'User.Read.All'